wix-incubator/homebrew-brew/README.md

     brew tap wix/brew

-Some of these formulae may require OS X 10.11 (El Capitan) or higher.
+These formulae require OS X 10.12 (Sierra) or higher.

 Use